Skip to main content

 In either essay or video format, your response should show a clear connection between your personal goals and Babson’s unique resources.
 Be specific, passionate, and thoughtful about how Babson will help you grow as an entrepreneur or business leader!

 A defining element of the Babson experience is learning and thriving in an equitable and inclusive community with a wide range of perspectives and interests.
-Please share something about your background, lived experiences, or viewpoint(s) that speaks to how you will contribute to and learn from Babson’s collaborative community.
+Please share something about your background, lived experiences, or viewpoint(s) that speak to: (1) your commitment to promoting access, connection, or understanding across differences; and/or (2) how you will contribute to and learn from Babson’s collaborative community.
 (250 words)

 This prompt falls under the Diversity essay archetype.
 Babson wants to know what aspects of your identity, culture, values, or life experiences have shaped your perspective.
 It also asks you to reflect on how you will learn from and contribute to Babson’s collaborative, diverse environment.
 This essay is not just about where you come from, but how your experiences will influence your role in the Babson community.